 Select the option to ‘Configure app without notifications’

 The QR code displayed will be used by Google Authenticator.

 Having downloaded Google Authenticator, launch the app and begin setup.
-Scan the QR code mentioned above or use the secret key to setup the app.
+Scan the QR code mentioned in Step 2 or use the secret key to setup the app.

 If it was successful you will see a 6 digit token code in the app.